 The Power of Vision: A Cerebral Academic Learned to Lean in and Changed His World

 For most of Charles Neddermeyer’s life, he has believed in the power of the brain and knowledge.
-It’s been a fortunate perspective for a veteran of 17 years as a teacher, first in the high schools of gritty Detroit blue-collar neighborhoods, then in the civilized independent middle schools of Michigan and California.
-But it wouldn’t be enough for a lifetime of happiness, even though teaching, for him, “was always something so essential.”
+It’s been a fortunate perspective for a 17-year teaching veteran, first in the high schools of gritty Detroit blue-collar neighborhoods, then in the civilized independent middle schools of Michigan and California.
+But it wouldn’t be enough for a lifetime of happiness, even though teaching, for him “was always something so essential.”

-Neddermeyer comes from a family of teachers, who inspired him to enter the field he loves.
-In the beginning, he devoted his graduate work in Michigan and abroad to the subject.
-When he became a teacher nearly two decades ago, he gravitated toward social studies.
+Neddermeyer comes from a family of teachers who inspired him to enter the field he loves.
+In the beginning, he devoted his graduate work and teachings to social studies.
 But his passion was global studies including fields such as environmental sustainability, global connectedness and women’s issues, and that’s what he’s invested in as a teacher.

 Right now, he teaches a seventh-grade Global Studies course at The Buckley School, a highly regarded coeducational independent school in Sherman Oaks, California, but he also gets involved with the students, working as an adviser for Buckley’s Multicultural Inclusion Group with students from diverse socio-economic and ethnic backgrounds.